The quantum Newman-Moore model in a longitudinal field: Ground state phase diagram of the qTPMz

-Given the richness of classical minima, cf.\ Sec.~\ref{classical_frustration}, it is no surprise that expanding for $k \neq 0$ shows a wealth of behaviors in the quantum phase diagram.
-For $k \gtrsim 0$ and starting at small $|h|$, the system is in the classical FM phase with $M_z = 1$.
-As $|h|$ is increased, eventually at some $|h| \gtrsim 1$ there is a first-order transition to the QPM phase, indicated by the filled circles in Fig.~\ref{fig:QuantumPhaseDiagram}.
-The transition point grows with increasing $k$, and eventually dissolves into a smooth crossover, indicated by the empty circles in Fig.~\ref{fig:QuantumPhaseDiagram}.
-While the change from a first-order transition to a smooth crossover is clear from the numerics, precisely locating the termination point of the first-order line is much more difficult, but we expect it to occur for $k \lesssim 0.1$.
+Given the richness of the classical minima of the qTPMz, cf.\ Sec.~\ref{classical_frustration}, it is no surprise that expanding for $k/J \neq 0$ shows a wealth of behaviors in its quantum phase diagram.
+For $k/J \gtrsim 0$ and starting at small $|h|/J$, the system is in the classical FM phase with $M_z = 1$.
+As $|h|/J$ is increased, eventually at some $|h|/J \gtrsim 1$ there is a first-order transition to the QPM phase, indicated by the filled circles in Fig.~\ref{fig:QuantumPhaseDiagram}.
+The transition point grows with increasing $k/J$, and eventually dissolves into a smooth crossover, indicated by the empty circles in Fig.~\ref{fig:QuantumPhaseDiagram}.
+While the change from a first-order transition to a smooth crossover is clear from the numerics, precisely locating the critical point of the first-order line is much more difficult.
+However, we expect it to occur for $k/J \lesssim 0.1$.
 This phase transition is not accompanied by any symmetry breaking.

-For $k<0$ and small $|h|$ the system is in the classically frustrated phase with the three translationally symmetric ground states.
-By increasing the transverse field this frustrated phase changes into the QPM via a first-order transition, indicated by the square symbols in Fig.~\ref{fig:QuantumPhaseDiagram}.
+For $k/J<0$ and small $|h|/J$ the system is in the classically frustrated phase with the three translationally symmetric ground states.
+By increasing the transverse field this frustrated phase transitions into the QPM via a first-order transition, indicated by the square symbols in Fig.~\ref{fig:QuantumPhaseDiagram}.
 The first-order transition is accompanied by the spontaneous breaking of the translational symmetry in the classical phase.
-By decreasing the longitudinal field, the extent of the classical frustrated phase decreases, and eventually terminates at $k=-3$.
-At $k \ll -3$ the system exhibits no phase transitions in any local observables and resembles the properties of a single spin in a transverse field.
+By decreasing the longitudinal field, the extent of the classical frustrated phase decreases, and eventually terminates at $k=-3J$.
+At $k \ll -3J$ the system exhibits no phase transitions in any local observables and resembles the properties of a single spin in a transverse field.

-Along the $k$ axis there is also a line of first-order transitions at $k=0$ for $|h| < 1$, see triangular symbols in Fig.~\ref{fig:QuantumPhaseDiagram}.
-This means that the $|h| < 1$ ground states of the qTPM ($k=0$) correspond to the coexistence of the positive FM and the frustrated phases of the qTPMz, together with the accidental degeneracies occurring at this point.
-By implication, the $h=1$ self-dual point of the qTPM would correspond to a triple point of the qTPMz where the classical frustrated, FM and QPM phases meet.
+Along the $k/J$ axis there is also a line of first-order transitions at $k/J=0$ for $|h|/J < 1$, see triangular symbols in Fig.~\ref{fig:QuantumPhaseDiagram}.
+This means that the $|h|/J < 1$ ground states of the qTPM ($k/J=0$) correspond to the coexistence of the positive FM and the frustrated phases of the qTPMz, together with the accidental degeneracies occurring at this point.
+By implication, the $h/J=1$ self-dual point of the qTPM would correspond to a triple point of the qTPMz where the classical frustrated, FM and QPM phases meet.

 The phase diagram of Fig.~\ref{fig:QuantumPhaseDiagram} is the one we conjecture for the qTPMz in the thermodynamic limit.
 We base this on our numerics for a sequence of sizes $N$ for systems with $N = 3P \times 3Q$ and PBC.
 For these sizes, the $M_z = -1/3$ plateau corresponds to the existence of the three classical minima for all $N$, see Fig.~\ref{fig:plateaus6and9}.
 The quantum phase diagram of the qTPMz is slightly modified for other system sizes we have analyzed, including the $7P \times 7Q$ and the $8P \times 8Q$, but we expect these differences to disappear in the thermodynamic limit and the general structure of Fig.~\ref{fig:QuantumPhaseDiagram} to hold.
 For both those cases, the frustrated regime includes multiple classical frustrated phases.